circle

 Please only submit one photo per person.
 Your photo of your artwork should also not include any recognisable people.

-The theme "Contrasts" is now closed.
+The theme "Not quite as it seems" is now closed.
 Thank you to all those who submitted photos of their artwork on this theme.
 This is just a selection of the fantastic pictures that were sent in.
 It was very difficult to choose as they were all brilliant and much appreciated.

 Follow this link to submit your photos on our WuFoo form